ucsd-cse29/fa24/src/week4/c-multifile-make.md

     This `test.c` file can now be used to test each individual function you write with `assert()` statements without the need to run the program as a whole.
 This can be very useful for debugging and ensuring that each function is working as expected before moving on to the next one.

-5. Since we have split up the functions definition and the `main()` function into separate files, we will need to tell `gcc` to compile all the files necessary to get our executable.
+5. Since we have split up the function's definition and the `main()` function into separate files, we will need to tell `gcc` to compile all the files necessary to get our executable.
 To do this, run the following command:
     ```
     gcc -o test.out test.c pwcrack.c
     ```